Interface ObservabilityAdminAsyncClient

 Service client for accessing CloudWatch Observability Admin Service asynchronously.
 This can be created using the static builder() method.The asynchronous client performs non-blocking I/O when configured with any SdkAsyncHttpClient supported in the SDK.
 However, full non-blocking is not guaranteed as the async client may perform blocking calls in some cases such as credentials retrieval and endpoint discovery as part of the async API call.

-Amazon CloudWatch Obsersavability Admin to control temletry config for your AWS Organization or account.
-Telemetry config config to discover and understand the state of telemetry configuration for your AWS resources from a central view in the CloudWatch console.
-Telemetry config simplifies the process of auditing your telemetry collection configurations across multiple resource types across your AWS Organization or account.
+You can use Amazon CloudWatch Observability Admin to discover and understand the state of telemetry configuration in CloudWatch for your Amazon Web Services Organization or account.
+This simplifies the process of auditing your telemetry collection configurations across multiple resource types within your Amazon Web Services Organization or account.
+By providing a consolidated view, it allows you to easily review and manage telemetry settings, helping you ensure proper monitoring and data collection across your Amazon Web Services environment.
 For more information, see Auditing CloudWatch telemetry configurations in the CloudWatch User Guide.

 For information on the permissions you need to use this API, see Identity and access management for Amazon CloudWatch in the CloudWatch User Guide.